50 Best PG-13 Movies Of All Time Ranked

 Don't be intimidated by the 170-minute runtime of "Hoop Dreams."
 Though a lengthy commitment, this project from director Steve James is undeniably rewarding as a cinematic experience.
 The story of high schoolers William Gates and Arthur Agee and their aspirations to become basketball players is used as a springboard to explore larger issues that specifically and profoundly impact Black Americans.

-The expansive but emotionally resonant project has managed to become the best-reviewed PG-13 documentary of all time and was hailed by the likes of Roger Ebert as an astonishing achievement of filmmaking, documentary or otherwise.
+The expansive but emotionally resonant project is one of the greatest documentaries ever made and was hailed by the likes of Roger Ebert as an astonishing achievement of filmmaking, documentary or otherwise.
 A movie as great as "Hoop Dreams" more than earns every minute of its extensive runtime.

 1. Past Lives